-In the United States, Cinco de Mayo is mostly seen as an excuse to drink margaritas and Mexican beer and eat lots of tacos, burritos, and other Mexican fare.
+In the United States, Cinco de Mayo is mostly seen as an excuse to drink margaritas and Mexican beer, take shots of tequila, and eat lots of tacos, burritos, and other Mexican fare.
 What’s often overlooked (besides the actual significance of the holiday) is the fact that it’s also finally spring, but that’s worth celebrating too.
 So why not combine fresh seasonal ingredients with Mexican and Tex-Mex traditions in honor of both occasions?

 Those who love fresh spring artichokes know it’s kind of a process to prepare them, but also that it’s totally worth it.
 For everyone else, frozen artichokes are an easier option, and still taste good.
-For an interesting appetizer, you could try them in a Mexican spin on artichoke dip, but if you’re looking for a main course, these creamy vegetarian enchiladas with spinach and poblano sauce fit the bill.
-Get the recipe.
+For an interesting appetizer, you could try them in a Mexican spin on artichoke dip, but if you’re looking for a main course, these creamy vegetarian enchiladas with spinach fit the bill (try a version with poblano sauce too).
+Get the Spinach Artichoke Enchiladas recipe.

 Carrots: Vegetarian Carrot Enchilada Bake